schilkp/schilkp.github.io/content/projects/Tonbandgeraet/index.md

 ### Frame Structure

-Inside each COBS frame, each event type is structure as follows:
+Inside each COBS frame, each event type is structured as follows:

 - An 8-bit ID, which identifies the type of trace event and hence internal structure of the fields to follow.
 - Zero or more *required* known-length fields, which are always present in every event instance of this type.